jaezeu/twitchbot/README.md

 This repository contains a Twitch chat bot built with tmi.js.

+## Prerequisites

+- Node.js 20+
+- npm 10+
+- A Twitch account for the bot
+- A Twitch OAuth token for chat access

 ## Features

 - Command-based replies instead of responding to every message